WelterRocks/ecophacs/README.md

 This library uses PHP to connect to the Ecovacs API and let you control your Ecovacs based devices, like Deebot for example.
-You need an Ecovacs cloud account and a password to login.
+You need an Ecovacs cloud account and a password to login or a local server like [Bumper](https://github.com/bmartin5692/bumper).
 The library shows and let you control the supported and registered devices, linked to your account.

 # Installation requirements and example